JeanMertz/jeanmertz.com/content/career/_index.md

 develop for resource-constrained environments.

-I get **excited by any opportunity to optimize processes** within an organisation either by automating that which can be automated, by applying UX improvements to systems that are operated by other humans, or by streamlining processes such as communication flows, team compositions and removing unnecessary red tape.
+I get **excited by any opportunity to optimize processes** within an organization either by automating that which can be automated, by applying UX improvements to systems that are operated by other humans, or by streamlining processes such as communication flows, team compositions and removing unnecessary red tape.

-I **thrive in a flat organisation** that values high impact contributions by all employees.
+I **thrive in a flat organization** that values high impact contributions by all employees.
 I have a breadth of knowledge with a work ethic that allows me to be self-regulated and trusted in _doing the right thing_.
 Conversely, I don’t do well in constrained single-purpose roles that allow for little experimentation